trimethylpentan/sensorsystem/documentation/enduser-documentation.md

 #### Sensor

-1. Install the needed dependencies:
+1. Install the required dependencies:
-  1. Clone the [https://github.com/Roslaniec/MariaCpp](MariaDB-C++-Connector-repository) from Github to any directory on the raspberry.
+  1. Clone the [MariaDB-C++-Connector-repository](https://github.com/Roslaniec/MariaCpp) from Github to any directory on the raspberry.
-  2. Follow the installation-instructions in the [https://github.com/Roslaniec/MariaCpp/blob/master/INSTALL.md](install-md)
+  2. Follow the installation-instructions in the [INSTALL.md](https://github.com/Roslaniec/MariaCpp/blob/master/INSTALL.md)
 2. Go to the project root and `cd` into `SensorSystem`
 3. run `cmake CMakeLists.txt`
 4. run `make`